alliesw/Epilepsy-EEG-Detection-Headset-Arduino/README.md

-# Improve/Update/Add Functionality to Arduino Brain Library

 Purpose: Measuring brain activity for Epilepsy - EEG
+Needed: Identification of the pattern recognition technique to efficiently differentiate EEG epileptic data from the EEG data of various conditions.

 < Project 1: Hack a MindFlex EEG Headset using Arduino: Read data from a hacked MindFlex EEG headset connected via USB >
+# Improve/Update/Add Functionality to Arduino Brain Library
 #Update 1: < Updated for 4.0.1 Processing >

 Hardware Components: